mist64/final_cartridge/README.md

 In this version, the `O` command takes a single hex character argument for the 16 banks.
 Since `OD` clashes with switching to disk, bank `D` can be reached with `O<SHIFT>D`.

+The standalone version can optionally be built with support for illegal opcodes by adding `CPU=6502ill` to the make command like, i.e.

+    make clean CPU=6502ill PROJECT=monitor monitor.prg # C64
+    make clean CPU=6502ill MACHINE=ted PROJECT=monitor monitor.prg # TED

 ### Creating Derivatives

 The existing code is a great starting point to create an improved Final Cartridge.
 Some ideas: